full control of your digital advertising. Try Free for 14 Days

 • A sunglasses ad in an article about summer fashion.

-All of these are examples of contextual ads.
+All of these are contextual targeting examples.
 The way and means of delivering these ads differ, but the effect is the same.
 People see contextual ads when they watch, read, or think about something close to what’s being advertised.
 As a result, people perceive ads as relevant and respond to them better.

-Programmatic contextual targeting is a method of matching a webpage's content with an ad's content.
+Programmatic contextual targeting focuses on matching a web page's content with an ad's content.
 It automatically matches the data publishers pass in the bid requests through an SSP with the targeting rules advertisers set in a DSP.

-Before we dive into the technical details of contextual targeting, let's see why it even matters.
+Before we dive into the technical details of contextual ad placements, let's see why this type of targeting even matters.

 A digital media buyer's primary goal is to deliver the right ad to the right person at the right time.
 When it comes to achieving it, you can base your targeting strategy on two things:

-• People's previous behavior, which is reflected in their browsing history.
+• User behavior, which is reflected in their browsing history.
 That’s what behavioral targeting is about.

 • People’s current needs, which are reflected in the content they’re currently viewing.
 This is known as contextual targeting.

 Most advertisers used to default to the first option—behavioral targeting.
 They collect data via third-party cookies to identify site sessions of users who might engage with their ads.
-But when privacy regulations get tight and third-party cookies are phased out, behavioral targeting won't be as good as it used to be.
+But when privacy regulations get tight and third-party cookies are phased out, aligning ads won't be as simple as it used to be.

 Contextual vs. Behavioral targeting

-In contrast to behavioral targeting, contextual doesn't rely on data about users.
+Unlike behavioral targeting, contextual ad campaigns don't rely on data about users.
 So it won’t be affected by the changes in the user privacy policies.
 On top of that, technologies that analyze page content develop fast.
 All these factors point to contextual ads returning and doing well in the future.

 What Are the Benefits of Contextual Targeting?